 It is important to give thought to what are the skills, experience and areas of support that your mentees may be seeking and your mentors offering and to provide an easy way for them to be matched and connected.

 Embarking on a mentoring relationship without setting goals is rather like setting off on a journey without deciding where you are going, and just hoping you will get there.
 This is why we place quite a lot of emphasis on setting SMART goals at the outset of you mentoring relationship and we provide you with tools to help you do this.

 Ensure participants set out and keep to a schedule of meetings

 This ensures that the relationship stays on track and progress is made.

 This needs to be agreed at the outset so that both parties feel comfortable having open discussions.

-Often mentoring programmes are launched in a flurry of promotional activity with high initial engagement, but as your workforce and their needs change over time it is important to ensure visibility of the mentoring programme so that those who may not have wanted to or been able to participate at the launch stage have the opportunity to do so at a later date.
+Often mentoring programs are launched in a flurry of promotional activity with high initial engagement, but as your workforce and their needs change over time it is important to ensure visibility of the mentoring program so that those who may not have wanted to or been able to participate at the launch stage have the opportunity to do so at a later date.

-If you would like to find out more about setting up running an effective mentoring programme just get in touch.
+If you would like to find out more about setting up running an effective mentoring program just get in touch.